SharePoint/sp-dev-docs/docs/sp-add-ins/set-custom-permissions-on-a-list-by-using-the-rest-interface.md

----
-title: Set custom permissions on a list by using the REST interface ms.prod: SHAREPOINT ms.assetid: d5fcc26c-4e44-404b-aacf-e9351af8cc7d
----

 # Set custom permissions on a list by using the REST interface
 Learn how to define custom, fine-grained permissions on a SharePoint list by using the REST interface and JavaScript.